SCD4VPR: Multi-modal Scene Change Detection for Long-term Visual Place Recognition Database Update: Experiments

-To better understand the contribution of each component, we conduct ablation studies on the NYC-CD dataset using RSCD as the visual backbone.
-RSCD is selected because it consistently demonstrates strong performance across our evaluations, providing a reliable foundation for isolating the impact of the proposed modules.

-\textbf{Effectiveness of the Proposed Modules.} We evaluate the contribution of each component in our framework, including the language-guided cross-modal enhancer, the semantic matching (SM) module, and the geometric matching (GM) module, using RSCD as the base architecture (Table~\ref{tab:ablation_modules}).
-Introducing language guidance alone already leads to substantial improvements over the RSCD baseline.
-Using different vision-language models, including InternVL and QwenVL, produces gains comparable to GPT-4o, demonstrating that our method does not rely on a specific proprietary VLM.
-Importantly, these experiments replace GPT-4o with other models at inference time, showing that the improvements do not depend on using the same VLM for dataset annotation and inference.
-Adding the SM and GM modules further strengthens semantic alignment and geometric consistency, with the full system achieving the best overall performance.
-These results confirm that each proposed component contributes complementary benefits to scene change detection.
+Table~\ref{tab:ablation} isolates the contribution of each component using RSCD as the base.
+Language guidance alone yields substantial gains regardless of the VLM used, confirming that the method is not tied to a specific proprietary model and that improvements do not depend on using the same VLM for annotation and inference.
+Semantic matching (SM) and geometric matching (GM) modules each add gains, with the full system achieving the best performance.